 Mihaela Stefan, MA

-Mihaela received her BA in communication sciences with a concentration in linguistics and languages from the University of Bucharest, followed by an MA from SNSPA Bucharest in communication sciences.
-Her main interests were in language and information processing and their contribution to human communication.
+Mihaela received her BA in communication sciences from the University of Bucharest, followed by an MA from SNSPA Bucharest in communication sciences.
 After graduating from university, Mihaela joined a group that founded one of the first media monitoring agencies in Romania and developed expertise in content-analysis methods and research software (most of the social and psychological research had been previously discouraged due to the political context).
 She came to the USA in 2007 and began volunteering at NYSPI in 2010 and learning about neuroimaging research, specifically MRI data acquisition and processing.
-Mihaela began working with Dr. Marsh in 2012 and is now manager of the Cognitive Development and Neuroimaging lab.
-She oversees all MRI data acquisition, data storage, and anatomical image processing for the lab, contributing to the scientific research as well.
-She also trains and coordinates the activities for our volunteers and other research assistants.
+Mihaela began working with Dr. Marsh in 2012 and was most recently manager of the Cognitive Development and Neuroimaging lab.
+She oversaw all MRI data acquisition, data storage, and anatomical image processing for the lab, contributing to the scientific research as well.
+She also trained and coordinated the activities for volunteers and other research assistants.

 Kate Terranova, BA

-Lauren graduated from the George Washington University in 2012 with a BA in psychology and a secondary degree in business administration.
+Lauren is currently in the Combined School-Clinical Child Psychology PsyD program at Ferkauf Graduate School of Psychology.
+She graduated from the George Washington University in 2012 with a BA in psychology and a secondary degree in business administration.
 As an undergraduate, Lauren was a research assistant in the Health Cognitions and Behavior Lab, and studied college students' thoughts and beliefs about health issues (e.g., skin cancer).
 Lauren went on to graduate from Teachers College in 2015 with an EdM in school psychology and a MA in educational psychology: schooling.
-She now works as a research assistant and coordinates Dr. Amy Margolis's research studies, which investigate learning disabilities in children.
+She spent three years as a research assistant coordinating Dr. Amy Margolis's research studies, which investigate learning disabilities in children.

 Marsh Lab Collaborators